Doppelter Touchdown St. Brown – Overtime-Drama in Cincinnati

 Even the warm-up routine before the Bears vs. 49ers comparison gave a hint that the circumstances weren’t normal.
 And indeed: After rainfall in the “Windy City” Chicago, the ground was completely soaked, which of course made football very difficult for the players – including an early fumble by San Francisco’s all-rounder Deebo Samuel, as well as an immediately following interception by Bears- Hopeful Justin Fields as well as rows of punts in this water fight.

 But there were also points: Samuel, for example, made up for his initial mistake with a strong TD rush to make it 7-0, while the home bears in particular continued to stumble and hardly managed to collect anything countable “in their own paddling pool”.
-In the meantime, it was 10:0 for the Californians, who, however, let the butter be taken off their bread – or better: their seahorse was denied again that day.
+In the meantime, it was 10:0 for the Californians, who, however, let the butter be taken off their bread – or better: their seahorse was denied once more that day.
 First, a wild touchdown pass from Fields was allowed to make it 7:10, before the German-American Equanimeous “EQ” St. Brown (25) created the 13:10 lead for Chicago out of nowhere.
-The Niners, who were traded in the direction of the playoffs, could not recover from this – including a weak interception by playmaker Trey Lance, Jimmy Garoppolo’s successor.
+The Niners, who were traded in the direction of the playoffs, might not recover from this – including a weak interception by playmaker Trey Lance, Jimmy Garoppolo’s successor.
 In the end, San Fran recorded a used 10:19 – and a successful Bears comeback.

 “I’m very happy.
 It was a bit difficult because of the rain, but we won the game and I did a touchdown,” St. Brown told the German Press Agency.
 “That was very important.
 That way I can get momentum and benefit from it.”